UVCity/Right-Call/Documentation/User.md

 <img src="Assets/eyeTrackingQuestion2.png" width="600">

 - An eye-tracking quesiton may show up, and the student must look at the quadrant of the screen they think the answer is in.
-- A screen will display after the question if the student looked at the right part of the screen.
+- A screen will display after the question to say if the student looked at the right part of the screen.

 ## Lesson Results
 <img src="Assets/endResults.png" width="600">